basho/basho_docs/content/riak/kv/2.0.2/developing/getting-started/java/querying.md

 ## Secondary Indexes

 {{% note %}}
-Secondary Indexes in Riak KV require a sorted backend: [Memory](/riak/kv/2.0.2/setup/planning/backend/memory) or [LevelDB](/riak/kv/2.0.2/setup/planning/backend/leveldb).
-[Bitcask](/riak/kv/2.0.2/setup/planning/backend/bitcask) does not support Secondary Indexes.
+Secondary indexes in Riak KV require a sorted backend: [Memory](/riak/kv/2.0.2/setup/planning/backend/memory) or [LevelDB](/riak/kv/2.0.2/setup/planning/backend/leveldb).
+[Bitcask](/riak/kv/2.0.2/setup/planning/backend/bitcask) does not support secondary indexes.

-See [Using Secondary Indexes (2i)](/riak/kv/2.0.2/developing/usage/secondary-indexes) for more information on developing with Secondary Indexes.
+See [Using Secondary Indexes (2i)](/riak/kv/2.0.2/developing/usage/secondary-indexes) for more information on developing with secondary indexes.
 {{% /note %}}

 If you're coming from an SQL world, Secondary Indexes (2i) are a lot